-- Press and hold button (☐) on the remote control key until all the windows and the sliding/tilting sunroof\ are closed " △, or - Keep the key in the driver door in the "lock" position until all the windows and the sliding/tilting sunroof\ are closed.
+- Press and hold button (a) on the remote control key until all the windows and the sliding/tilting sunroof are closed " △, or - Keep the key in the driver door in the "lock" position until all the windows and the sliding/tilting sunroof are closed.

-Programming convenience opening in the Easy Connect\
+Programming convenience opening in the Easy Connect

-Select: button (MR) > function button SETUP Opening and closing > Open the window by holding button down or > Front window on/off or Roof on/off\.
+- Select: function button (CAR) control button Vehicle systems>Vehicle settings>Central locking>Open the window by holding button down or else>Front window on/off or else Roof on/off.

-• Take care when closing the sliding/tilting sunroof\ and windows.
-There is a risk of suffering injury.

-For safety reasons, you should only use the remote control open and close functions within about 2 metres of the vehicle.
-To avoid injuries, always keep an eye on the windows and the sliding/tilting sunroof\ when pressing the button to close them.
+- Take care when closing the sliding/tilting sunroof and windows.
+There is a risk of suffering injury. - For safety reasons, you should only use the remote control open and close functions within about 2 metres of the vehicle.
+To avoid injuries, always keep an eye on the windows and the sliding/tilting sunroof when pressing the button to close them.
 The windows stop moving as soon as the button is released.